bamerman/tech-writing-workshop/gitHubProfileREADMETutorial.md

 # Getting started with your GitHub profile README

-In this tutorial, you'll create a GitHub profile README, which will be your GitHub *About me* page.
+In this tutorial, **you'll create a GitHub profile README.** A GitHub profile README equals your GitHub *About me* page.

 If you're already familiar with creating a GitHub profile README, skip to the [Further reading](#further-reading) section below.